 Flu vaccination is the best way to prevent flu infection.
 All people 6 months and older should get the flu vaccine each year.
 Healthy children over 2 may get either the shot or the nasal spray vaccine.
 Your child’s doctor can help you choose the best option for your child.

 It’s especially important to get the flu vaccine this season so the healthcare system isn’t overloaded if there are more surges of respiratory syncytial virus (RSV) and COVID-19.

-Visit Flu Vaccination for Seattle Children’s Patients and Families to learn who can get flu vaccine at Seattle Children’s and when vaccinations are available at Seattle Children's.
+- Visit Flu Vaccination for Seattle Children’s Patients and Families to learn who can get flu vaccine at Seattle Children’s.

 How many doses of vaccine will my child need for the 2023–2024 flu season?